+Provision for (benefit from) income taxes.
 We have structured our operations to maximize the benefit from tax incentives extended to us in various jurisdictions to encourage investment or employment.
-Our tax incentives from the Singapore Economic Development Board, an agency of the Government of Singapore, provide that any qualifying income earned in Singapore is subject to tax incentives or reduced rates of Singapore income tax.
-Subject to our compliance with the conditions specified in these incentives and legislative developments, these Singapore tax incentives are presently expected to expire in November 2025, subject in certain cases to potential extensions, which we may or may not be able to obtain.
-Absent these tax incentives, the corporate income tax rate in Singapore that would otherwise apply to us would be 17%.
+Our tax incentives from the Singapore Economic Development Board provide that any qualifying income earned in Singapore is subject to tax incentives or reduced rates of Singapore income tax.
+Subject to our compliance with the conditions specified in these incentives and legislative developments, these Singapore tax incentives are presently expected to expire in November 2025.
+The corporate income tax rate in Singapore that would otherwise apply to us would be 17%.
 We also have a tax holiday on our qualifying income in Malaysia, which is scheduled to expire in fiscal year 2028.

-The tax incentives and tax holiday that we have obtained are also subject to our compliance with various operating and other conditions.
-If we cannot, or elect not to, comply with the operating conditions included in any particular tax incentive, we will lose the related tax benefits and we could be required to refund previously realized material tax benefits.
-Depending on the incentive at issue, we could also be required to modify our operational structure and tax strategy, which may not be as beneficial to us as the benefits provided under the present tax concession arrangements.
-Before taking into consideration the effects of the 2017 Tax Reform Act and other indirect tax impact, the effect of these tax incentives and tax holiday was to increase the benefit from income taxes by approximately \$923 million and \$590 million for fiscal years 2019 and 2018, respectively.
-For fiscal year 2017, the effect of these tax incentives and tax holiday was to reduce the overall provision for income taxes by approximately \$237 million.
+Each tax incentive and tax holiday is also subject to our compliance with various operating and other conditions.
+If we cannot, or elect not to, comply with any such operating conditions specified, we could, in some instances, be required to refund previously realized material tax benefits, or if such tax incentive or tax holiday is terminated prior to its expiration absent a new incentive applying, we will lose the related tax benefits earlier than scheduled.
+We may elect to modify our operational structure and tax strategy, which may not be as beneficial to us as the benefits provided under the present tax concession arrangements.
+Before taking into consideration the effects of the U.S. Tax Cuts and Jobs Act ("2017 Tax Reform Act") and other indirect tax impacts, the effect of these tax incentives and tax holiday was to increase the benefit from income taxes by approximately \$833 million, \$923 million and \$590 million for fiscal years 2020, 2019 and 2018, respectively.